What is Breast Reconstruction?

 When is Breast Reconstruction Performed?

 Timing in breast reconstruction is often one of the most critical parts of the treatment.
-Planning is not made with the dilemma of "now" or "later," but with the priority of compatibility with cancer treatment and safety.
+Planning is not about the "now" or "later" dilemma, but rather prioritizing compatibility with cancer treatment and safety.

 1) Immediate Reconstruction

-This is starting the repair in the same surgery as the mastectomy.
-It may be advantageous psychologically and aesthetically for some patients.
-However, it is not suitable for every patient; especially the additional treatment plan and tissue conditions are decisive.
+Repair begins during the same surgery as the mastectomy.
+This can offer psychological and aesthetic advantages for some patients, but it is not suitable for everyone; additional treatment plans and tissue conditions are decisive factors.

 2) Delayed Reconstruction